curl/curl-for-win/README.md

 # Reproducible curl binaries for Linux, macOS and Windows

-- **We are switching the default TLS backend to LibreSSL upon the curl 8.5.0 release, after a final revision for 8.4.0 built with LibreSSL.
-  This fixes a long-standing OpenSSL [vulnerability](https://curl.se/docs/CVE-2019-5443.html) on Windows.
-It also makes binaries 40% smaller.
-Major crypto and curl features remain the same.**
 - [Download](https://curl.se/windows/) our
   `.tar.xz` or `.zip` packages,<br>PGP signed with:
   [`9948 0C09 BC89 B68A 0764 3F30 8C8F 5B14 19BD CAB8`](https://raw.githubusercontent.com/curl/curl-for-win/main/sign-pkg-public.asc)